javag97/design/content/posts/2018-06-11/index.md

 1. We can focus on workflows and logic, not hero blocks and form elements.
 2. We can reuse code instead of reinventing the wheel.
 If a new component is required, we can add it here for future use.
 3. We can see all of our styles and patterns in one place, quickly revealing maintenance issues.

+# Components created

+# Moving Forward

+What I learned from this expe